RichardBradley/liquibase.github.com/documentation/preconditions.md

 ### &lt;columnExists&gt; ###

-Passes if the specified column exists in the database. //Since 1.8//
+Passes if the specified column exists in the database. **Since 1.8**

 #### Available Attributes ####